django-inplaceedit/django-inplaceedit-bootstrap/README.rst

 ===========================================

  * This code depends on the bootstrap
- * They are a specific solution
+ * This is a specific solution

 Testing